 In computing, there exist two type processor i.e., 32-bit and 64-bit.
-These processor tells us how much memory a processor can have access from a CPU register.
+This type of processor tells us how much memory a processor can have access from a CPU register.
 For instance,

 A 32-bit system can access 232 memory addresses, i.e 4 GB of RAM or physical memory ideally, it can access more than 4 GB of RAM also.

 A 64-bit system can access 264 memory addresses, i.e actually 18-Quintillion bytes of RAM.
 In short, any amount of memory greater than 4 GB can be easily handled by it.

 Most computers made in the 1990s and early 2000s were 32-bit machines.
 The CPU register stores memory addresses, which is how the processor accesses data from RAM.
 One bit in the register can reference an individual byte in memory, so a 32-bit system can address a maximum of 4 GB (4,294,967,296 bytes) of RAM.
 The actual limit is often less around 3.5 GB since part of the register is used to store other temporary values besides memory addresses.
 Most computers released over the past two decades were built on a 32-bit architecture, hence most operating systems were designed to run on a 32-bit processor.

 A 64-bit register can theoretically reference 18,446,744,073,709,551,616 bytes, or 17,179,869,184 GB (16 exabytes) of memory.
 This is several million times more than an average workstation would need to access.
 What’s important is that a 64-bit computer (which means it has a 64-bit processor) can access more than 4 GB of RAM.
 If a computer has 8 GB of RAM, it better has a 64-bit processor.
 Otherwise, at least 4 GB of the memory will be inaccessible by the CPU.